hashicorp/terraform-provider-azurerm/website/docs/r/dev_center_catalogs.html.markdown

 * `path` - (Required) The folder where the catalog items can be found inside the repository.

-* `secret_identifier` - (Required) A reference to the Key Vault secret containing a security token to authenticate to a Git repository.
+* `key_vault_key_url` - (Required) A reference to the Key Vault secret containing a security token to authenticate to a Git repository.

 * `uri` - (Required) The Git URI of the Dev Center Catalog.